bemxio/UARTPcSpkr/README.md

 #include "Installer";
 Uninstall;
 ```

+## Troubleshooting
+In case you run into any problems, feel free to create a new issue [here](https://github.com/bemxio/UARTPcSpkr/issues).
+I'll try my best to help you out as soon as possible.

 ## License
 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.